JackAdams/constellation/README.md

 `mainContentTemplate` is rendered in the space for the main content when a tab is open.

+`guideContentTemplate` is rendered in the `Config | Guide` tab when the guide for your plugin is selected.

 You can set `active: false` in the object above if you don't want your plugin to be shown automatically (the user can make it visible through the "Config" tab).

 `noOpen: true` means the tab won't open when clicked.